CharlotteWeirich/SBAT/README.md

 - show total number of texts and place of the current text
 - show the label of the current text
 - improve the JSON structure
+- implement a welcome page and hide the settings when they're not needed

 To do:
-- implement a welcome page and hide the settings when they're not needed
 - make pagination vertical instead of horizontal
+- add an option to show the whole document on one page
 - make it so you can add labels to the set at any point
 - work on some CSS